-- Washrooms are shared with other tenants and patrons in the building - Washrooms will be cleaned twice a day (mid-day and evening) - There is a marked spot outside the washroom for patrons to stand as they que up to use the washroom - Hand soap and paper towels are provided in every washroom - Pantry room is confined to staff use only - Occupancy limit for pantry room: 1 person at a time - Staff's meal break is staggered
+- Washrooms are shared with other tenants and patrons in the building - Occupancy limit for washroom: 2 person at a time. - Hand soap and paper towels are provided in every washroom - Pantry room is confined to staff use only.
+Pantry is shared with other tenants in the building. - Occupancy limit for pantry room: 3 persons at a time - Staff's meal break is staggered - Detergent, disinfecting wipes and paper towels are available in pantry room - Staff should clean and disinfect microwave, water-tap handle before and after each use with the disinfecting liquid - Shared pantry equipment and utensils, such as coffee makers, plates and cups will not be available to minimize contamination and cleaning

-- Detergent, disinfecting wipes and paper towels are available in the classroom - Staff should clean and disinfect microwave, water-tap handle after each use with the disinfecting liquid - Shared pantry equipment and utensils, such as coffee makers, plates and cups will not be available to minimize contamination and cleaning - Staff use the pantry room to warm up food only and take their lunch at their own desk
+• Staff use the pantry room to warm up food only and take their lunch at their own desk